-- the Board has not introduced any new executive remuneration components; - in recognition of the profit expectations going forward, the Board has not reset the global gateway net profit before tax for the 2021 financial year.
+- the Board has not introduced any new executive remuneration components; - the 2021 financial year.

 The Board believes Servcorp's approach to non-executive Director and executive KMP remuneration is balanced, fair and equitable and designed to achieve an alignment of interests between executive reward and shareholder expectations and wealth.